LeHaine/kt-ldtk-api/README.md

 # About
 This is a Kotlin and Java API to parse and load **LDtk project** files.
+The Kotlin LDtk API library is built for Kotlin Multiplatform which mean it *should* work for JVM and JS targets.

 This library can be used for any JVM game engine/framework.
 It features a separate LibGDX module for easy rendering.